sigmonsays/sigmonsays.github.io/src/content/post/ban-systemd.md

       - "It's mind blowing to realize that because of the init system we have on our system we are now vulnerable to DNS poisoning."
    - anyways, give the thread a read and see for yourself how systemd should be abandoned

+- website which describes a lot of good points - http://boycottsystemd.org/

 why I want to ban systemd
 =============================